Ebonsignori/myconfig/README.md

 # myconfig

-The desired workflow of this project is to edit configurations in [dotfiles](./dotfiles) here in this project and to copy and replace local configurations with the changes made here.
+The desired workflow of this project is to make changes to configurations in [dotfiles](./dotfiles) in this project and to copy and replace local configurations with the changes.
 This way this project serves as myconfig's source of truth.
 The expections to this are directories/files that are manually backed up.
 See [Manual Backup](#manual-backup/restore).

 For automatic replacement after update, we need to export a variable pointing to where this repo is cloned to and run the [init.sh](./init.sh) script.